-As the conflict in Ukraine continues, the need for a VPN for Russia has never been clearer.
-Reports that hundreds of thousands of Russian citizens are looking for a VPN right now show that people are well aware of new Russian government action dealing out up to 15 years in prison for spreading “fake” news.
+Reports are that hundreds of thousands of Russian citizens are looking for a VPN right now.
+This isn't a surprise given that the Russian government is reportedly dealing out sentences of up to 15 years in prison for spreading “fake” news.

-Why you need a VPN for Russia now
+Why you need the best VPN for Russia now

 Why exactly are your Russian compatriots so anxious to start using a VPN right now?
 Here are some reasons we have been hearing:

 - Russian internal censorship – If you have a Russian IP address there are many Russian websites you are forbidden to visit.
 Not only do the Russian authorities try to block your access, but the sites themselves are also required by the government to do the same.
 Using a VPN server located outside of Russia is the only way to access restricted Russian sites if you are in the country.

 - Russian external censorship – The Russian government's Roskomnadzor (Russian Federal Service for Supervision of Communications, Information Technology and Mass Media) is busily blocking even more social media platforms and news sites to keep their people in the dark about what the rest of the world thinks.
 Using a VPN with physical servers outside of Russia will give you access to those censored platforms and sites.

 - Intense and growing internet surveillance – Most every Russian Internet Service Provider (ISP) now uses Deep Packet Inspection (DPI) to monitor what you are doing and saying online–and give all that information to the government.
 VPNs like NordVPN that have obfuscated servers can protect you against DPI.